google/fuzzbench/docs/running-a-local-experiment/running_a_local_experiment.md

 where `$EXPERIMENT_NAME` is the name you want to give the experiment.

+You can optionally add:
+* `--no-seeds` - to skip using seed corpus across all benchmarks.
+* `--no-dictionaries` - to skip using dictionaries across all benchmarks.

 ## Viewing reports

 You should eventually be able to see reports from your experiment, that are